brevzin/cpp_proposals/2564_consteval_patch/consteval-patch.md

 Specifically, these three rules:

-1. If a `constexpr` function that contains a call to an immediate function outside of an immediate function context, and that call itself isn't a constant expression, said `constexpr` function implicitly becomes a `consteval` function.
+1. If a `constexpr` function contains a call to an immediate function outside of an immediate function context, and that call itself isn't a constant expression, said `constexpr` function implicitly becomes a `consteval` function.
 This is intended to include lambdas, function template specializations, special member functions, and should cover member initializers as well.

 2. If an _expression-id_ designates a `consteval` function without it being an immediate call in such a context, it also makes the context implicitly consteval.
 Such _expression-id_'s are also allowed in contexts that are manifestly constant evaluated.